annagromovich/annagromovich/README.md

 I believe that the pursuit of knowledge is a lifelong journey and I am eager to embrace every opportunity to grow and innovate.🚀

 - 💼 Check out my Portfolio [here](https://annagromovich.github.io/)
+- 🏅 Twice a winner of DataCamp competitions
 - 🔭 I’m currently working on a cool new time-series analysis
 - 🌱 I’m currently learning PySpark
 - 🤝 I’m open to collaborate on interesting projects